wednus/hana/AVR/modbus.slave_sbc-master/README.md

-Modbus RTU Slave for SBC as Master
+Modbus RTU Slave
 =
-Implement Modbus slave on AVR
+Implement Modbus slave on AVR and SBC as master

 ## Purpose
 This program demonstrate how to implemnt Modbus RTU slave on AVR and access the registers from SBC as master.

 ## Requirement
-- python3
 - pyserial

+## How-to
+1. Upload the main.ino
+2. Run the testing program.

+       python ./rtu_master.py

 ## Troubleshoot

 #### AttributeError: 'Serial' object has no attribute 'is_open'
-You are using older version of pySerial.
-You can either get later version of pySerial, or use isOpen() to replace is_open.

-    apt-get update && apt-get install python3 python3-pip
-    pip3 install pyserial
+Run with the command:

+    python ./rtu_master.py

+#### modbus_tk.modbus.ModbusInvalidResponseError: Response length is invalid 0
+- cause: the Modbus Slave is not running